codingfanatic/react-tutorials/README.md

 >flexDirection determines the primary axis of a layout

 >FlexDirections organize child components vertically (column) by default.
 Row organizes them horizontally.

+Justify Content

+>justifyContent determines the way children components are distributed along the primary axis of the parent component

+>Options include flex-start, center, flex-end, space-around, space-between and space-evenly.